smartdatalake/simsearch/README.md

 - A [presentation](https://www.youtube.com/watch?v=18ltkd76B7k) of our paper [Similarity Search over Enriched Geospatial Data](https://dl.acm.org/doi/abs/10.1145/3403896.3403967) accepted in [GeoRich 2020 workshop](https://georich2020.github.io/).
 This video explains the motivation, outlines the processing flow, and presents results from an experimental validation of this framework.

 - Our [demonstration](https://www.youtube.com/watch?v=DDjmYQdxyUc) of the SimSearch functionality as of September 2020, as presented during the mid-term review of the SmartDataLake project.

+- Our [demonstration](https://www.youtube.com/watch?v=aj_RNiIPF8w) of the SimSearch UI as presented at the [SIMPLIFY Workshop](https://simplify2021.imsi.athenarc.gr/) in March 2021.
+This demo exemplifies [Multi-Attribute Similarity Search for Interactive Data Exploration](https://simplify2021.imsi.athenarc.gr/papers/SIMPLIFY_2021_paper_11.pdf) through a web interface.
+It shows how users can specify parameters and their preferences for similarity search, and also how they can visually inspect and compare the results through appropriate visualizations for the different types of attributes involved.

 ## Note on R-tree implementation